 The Spirit of Speyside Whisky Festival is an established event on the whisky lover’s calendar!
 It features around two hundred events over the four and a half days, ranging from a formal Opening Gala, exclusive whisky dinners, to in depth tours of distilleries not normally open to the public, to more family orientated events such as scenic train trips through the whisky heartland with the Keith & Dufftown Railway.
 First May bank holiday weekend.

-Scottish Traditional Boat Festival, Portsoy 30th June and 1st July 2018
+Scottish Traditional Boat Festival, Portsoy 20th and 21st June 2019

 A great family festival, with the emphasis on boats, but also popular live music, a Food Fayre showcasing the tasty local produce and a wide selection of local crafts.

 Scottish Highland Games are a series of events where people gather to watch athletes from throughout Scotland and further afield toss the caber, throw the hammer, and take part in many other traditional games.
 From the skill and agility of the heavies, the colourful and proud massed pipebands, and the traditional flair of the highland dancers, this is a spectacle not to be missed.
 Those within easy reach of the cottages include games at Gordon Castle, Tomintoul, Dufftown and Aberlour.

 Independently run since 1797, Johnstons has been making beautiful knitwear, clothing and accessories from the most luxurious wools known to man for over two centuries.
 At the mill on the banks of the River Lossie in Elgin you can take a free tour, shop till you drop or indulge in one of the homebakes in the elegant coffee shop.

 Try one of Moray or Aberdeenshire’s many golf clubs